Establish a solid credit history for your business to improve your financing options.

 Just as with personal credit, an established history of on-time payments creates a track record for your business that can make lenders more willing to extend business credit.

-- Notifications of late or missed payments can harm your business credit score.
+- Late or missed payments can harm your business credit score.

 - Make all of your business payments on time or early, if possible.